 Ellen, “Ahhh home, just leave the suitcases, Mani and I will deal later.”

-Katja, “Just only pizza or something for dinner, we had nice breakfast and good snack on plane.”
+Katja, “Just only pizza or something for dinner.”

 Ellen, “I’ll go to Rouse and get something prepared, Mani, deal with the suitcases please, I’m going to the store.”